 api/cached

-It is possible to store the cashed representation not only of the fragment precisely corresponding to annotation's target but of a larger fragment and even of the entire annotatable document.
-For instance, DWAN client sends to the server the entire DOM of the annotated page, when annotation is created.
+It is possible to store the cached representation not only of the fragment precisely corresponding to annotation's target but of a larger fragment and even of the entire annotatable document.
+For instance, the DWAN client sends to the server the entire DOM of the annotated page, when an annotation is created.
 The relation between the target and its cached representation should be completed by a fragment descriptor pointing to the position of the annotated fragment in the cached representation.
-For instance, for a screenshot it may be an (x,y) -position of a left-upper corner of the annotated fragment and the size of a rectangular.
+For instance, for a screenshot it may be an (x,y) -position of a left-upper corner of the annotated fragment and the size of a rectangle.